 This course introduces students to a variety of theories, definitions and histories of design.
-It will explore key historical moments in the development of the specific design practice of visual communication in relation to relevant, broader historical events.
+It will explore key historical moments and people in the development of the specific design practice of visual communication in relation to broader historical events.
 This examines the manner in which ideologies presented during those events are embodied in the visual language and messages of the day.

 On successful completion of the course students will be able to:

-1. Demonstrate a basic critical understanding of some the key historical moments in the development of visual communication design;
+1. Communicate an understanding of some the key historical and theoretical moments in the development of visual communication design;

-3. Identify the role and significance of key figures in the development of visual communication design;
+3. Identify the role and significance of key people in the development of visual communication design;

-4. Conduct basic academic research, individually and as part of a group, and demonstrate relevant information literacy;
+4. Conduct basic academic research and demonstrate relevant information literacy;

-5. Competently express their research findings using appropriate oral presentation techniques and written forms of communication.
+5. Communicate their research findings using appropriate presentation, written and visual forms of communication.

 Topics will include:

-- The impact historical events have visual communication design.
+- The impact of historical events on visual communication design

 This course replaces DESN1470.
 If you have successfully completed DESN1470 you cannot enrol in this course.